ykkwon/QTreeDemo/README.md

-# WWDC-Scholars-iOS-2015

-An Swift Example of how WWDC-Scholars-iOS Team build the mapView in the app 'Scholars Of WWDC'. https://itunes.apple.com/us/app/scholars-of-wwdc/id999731893?mt=8
+### A Swift Example of how WWDC-Scholars-iOS Team build the mapView in the app [Scholars Of WWDC](https://itunes.apple.com/us/app/scholars-of-wwdc/id999731893?mt=8)

 Written in Swift 2.2